 We expect that any real property and temporary investments that we acquire will generally be qualifying assets for purposes of the 75% asset test, except to the extent that less than 95% of the assets of a REMIC in which we own an interest consists of "real estate assets."
 Mortgage loans will generally be qualifying assets for purposes of the 75% asset test to the extent that the principal balance of each mortgage loan does not exceed the value of the associated real property.
 In the event that we invest in a mortgage loan that is fully secured by both real property and other property, Revenue Procedure 2011-16 may apply to determine what portion of the mortgage loan will be treated as a real estate asset for purposes of the 75% asset test.
 Pursuant to Revenue Procedure 2011-16, the IRS has announced that it will not challenge a REIT's treatment of a loan as a real estate asset in its entirety to the extent that the value of the loan is equal to or less than the value of the real property securing the loan at the relevant testing date.
 In addition, uncertainties exist regarding the application of Revenue Procedure 2011-16, particularly with respect to the proper treatment under the asset tests of mortgage loans acquired at a discount that increase in value following their acquisition, and no assurance can be given that the IRS would not challenge our treatment of such assets.
 In addition, if we modify a distressed debt investment of ours by an agreement with the borrower, and if the modification is treated as a "significant modification" under the applicable Treasury regulations, the modified debt may be considered to have been reissued to us in a debt-for-debt exchange with the borrower.
-In that event, we may generally be required to redetermine the portion of the loan that is treated as a real estate asset for purposes of the REIT asset tests.
-In Revenue Procedure 2011-16, the IRS has provided a safe harbor under which a REIT is not required to redetermine the value of real property securing a mortgage loan for purposes of the REIT asset tests in the event of a significant modification of the loan if the modification meets certain requirements.
+In that event, we may generally be required to redetermine the portion of the loan if the modification meets certain requirements.
 See "-Income Tests-Interest Income."
+However, we may enter into modifications of distressed debt investments that do not qualify for the safe harbor provided in Reverse Interest Income."
 However, we may enter into modifications of distressed debt investments that do not qualify for the safe harbor provided in Revenue Procedure 2011-16, which could adversely affect our ability to satisfy the REIT asset tests.
+Accordingly, there can be no assurance that the IRS will not contend that our interests in mortgage loans of the REIT asset ests.